25.1 The Ray Aspect of Light

 Components of some computers communicate with each other through optical fibers having an index of refraction .
 What time in nanoseconds is required for a signal to travel 0.200 m through such a fiber?

-(a) Given that the angle between the ray in the water and the perpendicular to the water is , and using information in Figure 25.53, find the height of the instructor’s head above the water, noting that you will first have to calculate the angle of incidence. (b) Find the apparent depth of the diver’s head below water as seen by the instructor.
+(a) Given that the angle between the ray in the water and the perpendicular to the water is , and using information in Figure 25.53, find the height of the instructor’s head above the water, noting that you will first have to calculate the angle of refraction. (b) Find the apparent depth of the diver’s head below water as seen by the instructor.
+Assume the diver and the diver's image are the same horizontal distance from the normal.

 Suppose you have an unknown clear substance immersed in water, and you wish to identify it by finding its index of refraction.
 You arrange to have a beam of light enter it at an angle of , and you observe the angle of refraction to be .
 What is the index of refraction of the substance and its likely identity?